-- The detail and the rules about the qualification you have enrolled in - Ara expectations about how you will behave and what your rights are - How Ara checks that you are a genuine student (like your attendance) - A quick access guide to getting support - How assessments work and the grades that are used - The assessment regulations that could support you to pass and what forms to use (extensions, resits and more) - Getting your results and going to graduation - Key academic policies - Health and safety information related to your study - any after-hours access arrangements
+- The detail and the rules about the qualification you have enrolled in - Ara expectations about how you will behave and what your rights are - How Ara checks that you are a genuine student (like your attendance) - A quick access guide to getting support - How assessments work and the grades that are used - The assessment regulations that could support you to pass and what forms to use (extensions, resits and more) - Getting your results and going to graduation - Key academic policies - Health and safety information related to your study - any afterhours access arrangements

-Ask your tutor or Operations Administrator if you need help to find the information you are looking for.
+Ask your tutor or faculty administrator if you need help to find the information you are looking for, or email nzbs@ara.ac.nz .

-Learner Information Handbook
+Learner Information Handbook - for all learners

-We recommend that you read your Programme handbook in conjunction with the Learner Information Handbook (also available on MyAra) which has more detailed information about support and services available to learners at Ara.
+We recommend that you read your Programme Handbook in conjunction with the [Learner Information Handbook](#) (also available on MyAra) which has more detailed information about support and services available to learners at Ara.